PennLINC/PennLINC.github.io/docs/DataTasks/Data_Sharing.md

 ### Internal collaborations
 1. Speak to Ted about the data required and confirm what is needed for the request
 2. Nail down inclusion criteria
-3. Post on `#informatics` team, tagging a point-person flagged by Ted to ask for the data
+3. Post on the `#informatics` Slack channel, tagging a point-person flagged by Ted to ask for the data
 4. Communicate with the point-person on an **open channel** to determine the best way to get data

 #### For data on PMACS